 Evolution of STI certificates

 SHAKEN proposes starting with service provider level certificates.
-There are important use cases that may require telephone number level certificates including School District, Police and government agencies, where calls should be validated in order to guarantee delivery through the potential use of anti-spoofing mitigation techniques.
+There are important use cases that may require finer granularity for STI certificates, including the possibility of telephone number level certificates (e.g., for School Districts, Police and government agencies), where calls should be validated in order to guarantee delivery through the potential use of anti-spoofing mitigation techniques.

-Future versions of the document and associated documents will provide the ability to validate telephone numbers and blocks of telephone numbers likely corresponding to certificate details and practices defined in [draft-ietf-stir-certificates].
+Future versions of this document and associated documents may provide the ability to validate telephone numbers and blocks of telephone numbers likely utilizing certificate details and practices defined in [draft-ietf-stir-certificates].

-Appendix A –STI-GA Roles and Responsibilities

-This appendix describes some roles and responsibilities of the STI-GA.

-Editor’s Note: the text from this section may be pulled out into a separate document in the future

-Secure Telephone Identity Certification Authority (STI-CA) Criteria

-The following criteria for becoming a STI-CA is proposed for initial implementation:

-An STI-CA shall have sufficient certificate management expertise.

-An STI-CA shall have an in-market presence (e.g., be incorporated in the United States).

-Service Provider Criteria

-The initial criteria for validating Serivce Providers (SPs) are proposed to be having an Operating Company Number (OCN) as administered by the National Exchange Carrier Association (NECA).
-The OCN is proposed as an objective mechanism to determine that an entity is an authorized SP and entitled to sign calling party information.
-Initially, there will likely not be a mechanism to revoke SP certificates, although the STI-GA will have the ability to define criteria for revoking certificates (e.g., signing invalid numbers) if/as deemed appropriate.
-In addition, as a condition of being validated as an SP for SHAKEN, SPs should commit to signing calling party information for all calls where it is technically and economically feasible.

-Appendix B – Manual Certificate Management Process
+Appendix A – Manual Certificate Management Process

 To satisfy the requirements as identified in section 6.1, the manual flow for acquiring a signed public key certificate from a STI-CA would be as follows: